BMW 3 Series review - Engines, performance and drive

 The 3 Series lives up to the driver appeal expected of the model with excellent poise and agility, comfortably beating both the Audi A4 and Mercedes C-Class in this respect.
 But like its rivals it does suffer a little from having slightly lifeless steering that doesn’t offer keen drivers a huge amount of feedback.
 Despite this, the 3 Series is still a drivers’ car with excellent grip and composure.
 And while the steering rack lacks feel it is quick, allowing accurate and rapid corrections to your cornering line.

-This can be improved by opting for one of the models with BMW’s xDrive four-wheel drive system – currently only available on the 320d – which makes the 3 Series even more surefooted no matter the conditions.
+This can be improved by opting for one of the models with BMW’s xDrive four-wheel drive system, which makes the 3 Series even more surefooted no matter the conditions.

 Two transmissions are offered – a six-speed manual or an eight-speed ZF automatic – but the manual is only available on certain lower-powered models.
 The manual is an improvement on the previous generation’s slightly notchy change, while the automatic is an excellent transmission with smooth changes throughout, whether the gearbox is left to its own devices or whether changing gear manually with the steering wheel-mounted paddles.

 On the motorway the 3 Series is an accomplished cruiser, offering lower noise levels than it exhibited previously, which is in part thanks to the standard fit acoustic glazing.
 The ride is good too, and while in the past we might have recommended the optional adaptive dampers, this is no longer necessary thanks to the stroke-dependent dampers.
 On the largest wheels there is an occasional thump from the worst potholes, but it’s certainly no worse than its rivals in this respect.

 There's no M3 for now so those after performance will be best served by either the M340d or M340i.
 Both are effortlessly fast and – thanks to standard xDrive four-wheel drive – have loads of grip and traction.